Photo credit: Michael Hnatov

 Credit Line: Gift of Firefighter Rob Serra

 Black zip-up collared sweatshirt.
-A Maltese cross emblem is embroidered in white on the left breast with "SQ-18" embroidered in center.
-"F.D." is embroidered in red in the top cross arm, "N.Y." in embroidered in the bottom cross arm, an image of a hook and ladder is in the left cross arm, and an image of a fire hydrant in the right cross arm.
-"SERRA" is embroidered in white on the right breast.
-An "A" Avengers logo pin is attached to the right upper breast of the sweatshirt.
-The FDNY uniform patch is attached to the left upper sleeve and an FDNY 9/11 commemorative patch is attached to the right upper sleeve.
+A Maltese cross emblem is embroidered in white on the left breast with "SQ-18" embroidered in its center.
+"F.D." is embroidered in red in the top arm of the cross, and "N.Y." is embroidered in the bottom; an image of a hook and ladder appears in the left arm, and an image of a fire hydrant appears in the right.
+"SERRA" is embroidered in white on the right breast, and an "A" Avengers logo pin is attached just above it.
+The FDNY uniform patch is attached to the left upper sleeve, and an FDNY 9/11 commemorative patch is attached to the right upper sleeve.
 "FDNY" is printed in white text on the back of the sweatshirt.